Dhvani-intwala/My-Books-Store/README.md

 ### Messages and Interaction with Users

 - Some interactive messages were added to the project to make the navigation on the website easier and to improve the user's experience.

+#### Signup

+- When users sign up to the website they will see a message at the top right of the page saying ""

+#### Login

+- When users login to the website they will see a message at the top right of the page saying ""

+#### Signout

+- When users sign up to the website they will see a message at the top right of the page saying ""

+#### Profile Update

+- When users sign up to the website they will see a message at the top right of the page saying ""

+#### Add Product

+- When the website admin is logged in, they can add new products through the website front-end.
+When submitted successfully the following message "" pops up at the top right of the page.

+#### Edit Product 1

+- When the website admin is logged in, they can edit products already added through the website's front-end by clicking on the "Edit" button.

+#### Edit Product 2

+- Once the button is clicked the website admin will see the following alert "" at the top right of the screen.

+#### Edit Product 3

+- After the "Update Product" button is pressed and the product is edited successfully, the website admin will see the message "" at the top right of the page.

+#### Delete Product 1

+- When the website admin is logged in, they can delete products already added through the website’s front-end by clicking the "Delete" button.

+#### Delete Product 2

+- After pressing the "Delete" button the Bootstrap box model will pop up with a message ""at the in the ''page.

+#### Delete Product 3

+- When the user presses the "Delete" button again within the Bootstrap box model they will see the message "Product deleted" at the top right of the page.

+#### Add Product to Bag

+- When users choose a product and add it to the bag they will see a success message at the top right of the screen.

+#### Update Bag

+- When users update the bag they will see a success message at the top right of the screen.

+#### Remove Product from Bag

+- When users remove the products from the bag they will see a success message at the top right of the screen.

+#### Purchase Success

+- When users fill out the check-out form and complete the purchase they will see a success message with the order details at the top right of the screen.

 ## Future Feature Considerations